Washington (state): Western Washington

 From the Cascade Mountains westward, Western Washington has a mostly Mediterranean climate, with mild temperatures and wet winters, autumns and springs, and relatively dry summers.
 The Cascade Range has several volcanoes, which reach altitudes significantly higher than the rest of the mountains.
 From north to south, these major volcanoes are Mount Baker, Glacier Peak, Mount Rainier, Mount St. Helens, and Mount Adams.
 All are active volcanoes.

 Mount Rainier—the tallest mountain in the state—is 50 mi south of the city of Seattle, from which it is prominently visible.
-The United States Geological Survey considers 14411 ft Mount Rainier the most dangerous volcano in the Cascade Range, due to its proximity to the Seattle metropolitan area, and most dangerous in the continental U.S. according to the Decade Volcanoes list.
+The United States Geological Survey considers 4,389 m Mount Rainier the most dangerous volcano in the Cascade Range, due to its proximity to the Seattle metropolitan area, and most dangerous in the continental U.S. according to the Decade Volcanoes list.
 It is also covered with more glacial ice than any other peak in the contiguous 48 states.

 Western Washington also is home of the Olympic Mountains, far west on the Olympic Peninsula, which support dense forests of conifers and areas of temperate rainforest.
 These deep forests, such as the Hoh Rainforest, are among the only rainforests in the continental United States.
 While Western Washington does not always experience a high amount of rainfall as measured in total inches of rain per year, it does consistently have more rainy days per year than most other places in the country.